TheCulliganMan/practice-repo/README.md

 docker-compose up -d  # d is for daemon
 ```

-Now the app should be running with its' copies of mongodb and redis.
+Now the app should be running with its' copies of mongodb and redis. (this  can be shortened to `docker-compose up --build -d`)

 It is probably about time to check the logs of the application.
 We can do this by typing: